cdsciavolino/InterviewQuestions/README.md

 Each week, I'll post an implemented solution for a common interview problem I've either encountered or given to others.

+- [Crime Scene](https://github.com/cdsciavolino/InterviewQuestions/blob/master/src/SolutionsFA20.java#L34): Given a list of heights in a line where the front of the line is at the end of the array, return the number of people tall enough to see the front of the line.
+In order to be tall enough, the person must be taller than all of the people in front of them.

 ---
 ### COS 226: Spring 2020